hyperionian/pipeline-builder/README.md

 # CI Pipeline Builder

 ## Overview
-This example is used to bootstrap a CI pipeline for Infrastructure as a Code using Terraform in an existing GCP project.
-All the Terraform code is provided as-is, any use of them are subject to customer agreement with Google.
+This example is used to bootstrap a CI pipeline for Infrastructure as a Code using Terraform in an existing GCP project that you have access to.

 ## [Bootstrap CI Pipeline](00-bootstrap-ci-project/)